Last Updated on October 27, 2023

 Dollars were mostly used for: accommodation, transport and tours.
 I used shillings for: food, drink and souvenirs.

 I arranged most things through my accommodation. they accepted card payments as well as cash payments in US dollars, Euros and Shillings.
-I was able to charge most things to my room and then just pay at the end in one big transaction.
+This way I was able to charge most things to my room and just pay at the end in one big transaction.

 Restaurants and shops had everything priced in local currency.
 They had a standard conversion that they would use for USD payments.
 If you paid in dollars, they would often give you the change in shillings.
 One restaurant we went to in Paje added extra to the conversion rate if you paid with bill denominations that were smaller at $20.